realityforge/planet_quake/docs/games.md

 ## TODO

   * Fix portal gun.
 Looking through a standing portal has a weird repetative effect because of depth write or sorting or something.
 Turn off depth in shader or skip entity in tr_main.c?
 Measure/cache midpoint of portal model and use on floor and wall alignment.
 Fix corners by tracing in server for edges.
 Add NOPORTAL surfaceParm.
 Still take falling damage for landing on a portal.
 Ceiling and floor infinite fall doesn't work.
+Projectiles through portals.
+Face wall portals like 5 degrees towards player away from original angle.
   * Infinite haste, how is this different than g_speed?
 Applies to only one player.
   * Boots that can climb steep slopes.
   * Jump velocity as a part of anti-gravity boots.